Capricious Life of Anne Boleyn, The Woman Behind the Church of England

 How Did Anne Die?

-On the morning of the 19 th of May, Anne was taken to Tower Green where she was beheaded.
+On the morning of May 19, Anne was taken to Tower Green where she was beheaded.
 Her remains were buried in an unmarked grave in the Chapel of St. Peter ad Vincula, the parish church of the Tower of London.
 When the chapel was renovated during the reign of Queen Victoria, Anne’s remains were identified and her final resting place is now marked in the marble floor.

 Queen Anne before Decapitation - 16th century. ( Erica Guilane-Nachez / Adobe)